Healthcare Access

 in South Georgia

-Residents of South Georgia have access to excellent healthcare throughout the 22 counties of Locate South Georgia.
-Fourteen hospitals operate in the region with a combined total of more than 2,400 patient beds (Source: American Hospital Directory).
-Seven of our medical centers rank in the state’s top 20 according to Georgia Trend magazine, December 2022.
+Residents of South Georgia have access to excellent healthcare throughout the region.
+Eighteen hospitals operate with a combined total of more than 1,900 patient beds (Source: American Hospital Directory).
+Eight of our medical centers rank in the state’s top 20 according to Georgia Trend magazine, December 2024.

 Healthcare providers of all types provide excellent, patient-focused service with modern technology at their disposal.
 From orthopedists to dentists and oncologists to pediatricians, and everything in between, the healthcare professionals are here to serve residents.